Cagliari Calcio: Notable former players

-This shortlist only includes players with at least 100 appearances for the club and/or an appearance in an edition of the FIFA World Cup.
+This shortlist only includes players with at least 100 appearances for the club or an appearance in an edition of the FIFA World Cup or both.

-Cagliari have a long history of Uruguayan players, numbering 16 as of 2014; the most used of them was Diego López with 314 games, while others include Enzo Francescoli, José Herrera, Fabián O'Neill, Darío Silva, Nahitan Nandez and Diego Godin.
+Cagliari have a long history of Uruguayan players, numbering 16 as of 2014; the most utilised of them was Diego López with 314 games, while others include Enzo Francescoli, José Herrera, Fabián O'Neill, Darío Silva, Nahitan Nandez, and Diego Godin.

 In addition, Uruguayan Óscar Tabárez managed the team from 1994 to 1995.

 Presidential history

 Cagliari have had numerous presidents over the course of their history, some of which have been the owners of the club, others have been honorary presidents, here is a complete list of them: